top of page

 When we think about the impacts of alcohol consumption during menopause, we need to bear in mind the broader health effects.
 From heightened risks of various cancers to harmful interactions with common medications, the consequences of alcohol are far-reaching.

-For example, the correlation between alcohol consumption and cardiovascular risks is well known: with women facing an increased susceptibility to alcohol-related heart disease, particularly with excessive intake.
+For example, the correlation between alcohol consumption and cardiovascular risks is well known, with women facing an increased susceptibility to alcohol-related heart disease, particularly with excessive intake.

-Likewise, the relationship between heavy drinking and the onset of central obesity, coupled with the risk of osteopenia and osteoporosis, and increased chances of type 2 diabetes is worth bearing in mind.
+Likewise, the relationship between heavy drinking and the onset of central obesity, coupled with the risk of osteopenia and osteoporosis and increased chances of type 2 diabetes, is worth bearing in mind.

 Alcohol and Mental Health

-On of the most common concerns seen in people going through menopause is the toll on mental health.
+One of the most common concerns seen in people going through menopause is the toll on mental health.
 Menopausal people are, as you probably know, vulnerable to low mood and depressive feelings, which can be exacerbated by almost any level of alcohol intake.

 There is a spike in suicide ideation and death by suicide around the age of menopause.
-Due to the way that alcohol reduces social inhibitions, we often forget that it is itself, a depressant.
+Due to the way that alcohol reduces social inhibitions, we often forget that it is itself a depressant.

 When it comes to alcohol and menopause, a proactive approach to health seems prudent.
 Equipping ourselves with knowledge about the risks associated with alcohol consumption empowers us to make informed choices for our immediate and long-term well-being.

-We can still enjoy all the moments where alcohol is found - exploring alcohol free alternatives can be a delight in itself!
+We can still enjoy all the moments where alcohol is found - exploring alcohol-free alternatives can be a delight in itself!

 two images - the first is a glass of orange juice with straws and a slice of orange, and the second is a glass of sparkling water with slices of strawberries in it.
 Yum